andy-shea/pulp/README.md

 }
 ```
+Note that as PHP doesn't support [type-hinting on properties](https://wiki.php.net/rfc/typed-properties), `@Inject` can accept a `string` parameter designating the property type to inject.

 ### Optional Injections
 All dependencies in an injected method or constructor must be resolvable or an exception will be thrown.
 The exceptions to this rule are parameters that have been defined with a default value; in these instances, Pulp will automatically fallback to the supplied default: